 - Every time you visit the loo

 How do you do a walking meditation?

 It’s all about your intention.
-Instead of rushing head first, this is your chance to walk slowly and gather in your scattered thoughts onto your walking.
+Instead of rushing head first on auto-pilot, this is your chance to walk slowly and gather in your scattered thoughts onto your walking.

 Focus on the movement of your feet and legs.

 Be aware of your feet as they connect with the ground.